 by Quinn Huffstetler, Prototyping: the lost art of Industrial Design

 I was very new to industrial design and it was my first project to try a 3D printing for a product I designed.
 I drafted the 3D model in Rhino 3D and rendered some 3D modeling photos to demonstrate to my team.
 I didn't think a transition from loose hand drawings to high fidelity computer renderings would be enough to define my design.
 The practice of validating my idea through physical prototyping of 3D printing in a lab was a better choice.
-Later, we created several prototypes to explore new opportunities and problems for further refine.
+Later, we created several prototypes to explore new opportunities and problems for further refinement.

 The process of finalizing the look of the Slate router